WestGrid/SciVis2021/content/data.md

 - temperature anomaly [degrees K], and
 - (spin transition-induced) density anomaly [kg/m^3].

-The simulation was performed in double precision, however, to reduce the download time, we provide the data in single precision.
+The simulation was performed in double precision, however, to reduce downloading time, we provide the data in single precision.
 Each file was saved in a NetCDF Climate and Forecast (CF) convention format, with each 3D scalar field being a function of latitude [degrees north], longitude [degrees east], and radius [km].
 The model's outer radius is 6371 km.